jahudka/http-sessions/docs/theoretical-reading/01-general.md

-obviously using cookies for such clients and persisting the session data doesn't make sense - but if you take care to destroy sessions for such clients prior to sending a response, you can build a common authentication and permission checking mechanism using the session for both cases.
+obviously using cookies for such clients and persisting the session data doesn't make sense - but if you take care to destroy sessions for such clients prior to sending a response, you can build a common authentication and permission checking mechanism using sessions for both cases.

 Next: [Namespaces and storing data](02-namespaces-and-storing-data.md)